stat4701-edav-gps/presentation/stats.md

 #How do you define a neighbor?
 * Do the polygons share a border?
 * How many degrees are they away from each other (six degrees of Kevin Bacon)?

-#How do you actually do this in R?
+#How do you actually accomplish this in R?
 Step 1: Read in census block (or zip code) shapefile from the NYC Department of City Planning [link](http://www.nyc.gov/html/dcp/html/bytes/districts_download_metadata.shtml)

     library(maptools)
         block <- readShapePoly('/Users/emiliebruzelius/Desktop/git/taxi/taxi/nycb2010_15a/nycb2010.shp')
         zips <- readShapePoly('/Users/emiliebruzelius/Desktop/git/taxi/taxi/nyc2010/nyc2010.shp')

 ---
 #Step 2: Create neighbors using spdep package in R